zapprosite/AI_LOCAL_CLI_WEB_UI/CONTRIBUTING.md

 - CI green: lint + compose config (and smoke when labeled)
 - Link relevant context (PRD, TODOs) from `docs/INDEX.md`

+Secrets and environment files

+- Do not commit `.env` files anywhere in the repo.
+CI enforces this and will fail if any `.env` is tracked.
+- Keep `.env.example` under version control for required variables.
+- Runtime data under `/data/` must not be versioned.

 License

 Contributions are accepted under the project’s MIT License.
 See the `LICENSE` file at the repository root.